 The extent to which deferred tax assets can be recognised is based on an assessment of the probability that future taxable income will be available against which the deductible temporary differences and tax loss carry-forwards can be utilised.
-In addition, significant judgement is required in assessing the impact of any legal or economic limits or uncertainties in various tax jurisdictions (see Note 2.13).
+In addition, significant judgement is required in assessing the impact of any legal or economic limits or uncertainties in various tax jurisdictions.